remzi-arpacidusseau/ostep-projects/initial-utilities/README.md

 prompt> ./my-zip file.txt > file.z
 ```

+The "greater than" sign is a UNIX shell redirection; in this case, it ensures
+that the output from **my-zip** is written to the file **file.z** (instead of
+being printed to the screen).
+You'll learn more about how this works a little
+later in the course.

 The **my-unzip** tool simply does the reverse of the **my-zip** tool, taking
 in a compressed file and writing (to standard output again) the uncompressed
 results.
 For example, to see the contents of **file.txt**, you would type: